juliagolemo/learning-journey/public/markdown/excel_attendance_list.md

 - the number of overtime,
 - number of days on sick leave,
 - the number of days on holidays,
-- the number of days with vnauthorised absence,
+- the number of days with unauthorised absence,
 - number of days on holidays on demand.

 You want the overtime column only to show overtime.
 If there is no overtime, this field **must remain empty**.